legetz/sf-metadata-adjust/messages/metadata.detect.conflicts.md

 # description
 Detect GIT conflict markers in the specified directory

+# args.path.description
+Path to the directory containing Salesforce project files.
+Defaults to current directory if not specified.

 # flags.target-dir.description
 Directory containing Salesforce project files.
 Defaults to current directory.